 Career growth opportunities are a powerful tool to reduce restaurant staff turnover.
 Who doesn’t wanna move up the ladder?

-Implement performance tracking, skill development, and career advancement programs.
-By showing employees a clear path to growth, you’ll instil a sense of purpose and loyalty that keeps them invested in their role and ensure they stick around.
+By showing employees a clear path to growth, you’ll instil a sense of purpose and loyalty that keeps them invested in their role and encourages them to stick around.

-Prioritising their well-being demonstrates that you value them not just as employees, but as individuals.
-Happy days.
+Plus, prioritising their well-being demonstrates that you value them not just as employees, but as individuals.
+Happy days. 👏

 7. Recognise and Reward Excellence